-SEO, Ad Management and Pay per Click advertising are a bread and butter component of my business and after using them, I would not be without these tools.
+SEO, Ad Management, and Pay per Click advertising are the bread and butter components of my business and after using them, I would not be without these tools.
 If I had to choose just one it would be Surfer SEO.
 Check out how we use Surfer in our SEO Case Study – Content Optimisation.

 Click on this link if you want to Check Surfer out.